Schedule A (Form 1040): A guide to itemized deductions for US expats

 - Loans after this date are capped at $750,000.

-Pro bonus: If you own property abroad, mortgage interest may still qualify, but only if it’s a secured debt tied to a qualified home.
+NOTE!
+If you own property abroad, mortgage interest may still qualify – but only if it's a secured debt tied to a qualified home, meaning the lender must hold a legal claim on the property as collateral.

 Charitable contributions

-Donations to IRS-qualified organizations are deductible up to 60% of your AGI.
+Donations to IRS-qualified organizations are deductible, with limits that vary by contribution type.
+Cash contributions are deductible up to 60% of your AGI; non-cash donations like property generally follow lower limits.

 Casualty and theft losses

-You can only deduct losses from federally declared disasters (think hurricanes, wildfires, or floods).
+You can only deduct losses from federally declared disaster areas – such as hurricanes, wildfires, or floods.
 Casualty losses are now far less common due to changes under the Tax Cuts and Jobs Act (TCJA).

 The expat advantage: Itemized deductions for overseas living